What is the meaning of "In Current Release: No" on Threat Vault?

 Since the number of signatures that can get into the signature package is not unlimited, when adding new signatures, some signatures get replaced instead.
 The signatures for the active malware are kept in the package.
 The signatures for the less active malware are replaced.
 That also means that when the corresponding malware is seen in the wild again, e.g. the sample is uploaded to the WildFire cloud, then the "replaced" signature gets released again.

-(Some of) the 'replaced' signatures can still trigger with WildFire Real-Time Signature Update or DNS Security.
+(Some of) the 'replaced' signatures can still trigger with WildFire Real-Time Signature Update or DNS Security, thus the status shows active.

 https://docs.paloaltonetworks.com/pan-os/10-0/pan-os-new-features/wildfire-features/wildfire-real-time-signature-updates